ajaugust44/blokus/README.txt

 GUI - Any controlling that cannot happen in the controller is done in the GUI.

-**************************

-Additions for Andy:

-TO RUN THIS CODE: Import this zip file into Eclipse, and run GUI.

-What's in it: Please see breakdown of our classes above

-What we did: First we built this game, with a "stupid" agent that played its pieces in a predetermined order and played them in the first available, legal spot, flipping and rotating them if necessary.
-This predetermined order played pieces in order of size from largest to smallest, which turned out not to actually be a bad strategy, but we remain calling it "stupid", because it did not posess the knowledge to look ahead at what other players were up to.
-Avery and Leah eventually implemented LAgent2 (Leah + Avery + Agent), a game playing agent that uses minimax and looks ahead 3 plies, making much smarter moves.
-LAgent2 uses two heuristics: One is the heuristic our stupid agent used - this heuristic is used as a fallback.
-The second sums up all of the pieces that have been played or that have possible moves.

 MOST IMPORTANT THINGS TO KNOW:
 The controls!
-This is also in the how to play.
+(This is also in the how to play.)
 Click and drag a piece to place it on the board press space bar to flip and use the left and right arrow keys to rotate.
 Press enter to make your move.
-In the event that you think you can't, press P.
+In the event that you think you can't, press p.

 OTHER IMPORTANT THING: LAGENT2 is the important LAgent to deal with.
 LAgent (original) had space issues when calculating a tree and so we had to try a different approach.